tabarra/txAdmin/docs/dev_notes.md

 # TODO: sooner than later
 - [ ] server logger add events/min average
-- [ ] add lru-cache to `DiscordBot.resolveMember()` really needed? it probably wouldn't try to resolve the same player twice because he would be in the wl requests already

 - [ ] no duplicated id type in bans? preparing for the new db migration
 - [ ] reorder `sv_main.lua` and add `local` prefix to most if not all functions
 - [ ] mock out insights page (assets + http reqs)